Tcgoalie29/Entropy_Suite_App/README.md

 ```bash
 streamlit run entropy_suite_app_12.0.py
 ```

-Note: After installation, the application can simply be ran by navigating to the folder:
+Note: After installation, the application can simply be run by navigating to the folder:
 ```bash
 cd /path/to/your/folder
 ```
-and starting the application with the following command:
+and starting the application with:
 ```bash
 streamlit run entropy_suite_app_12.0.py
 ```